AckerlyXu/heima/articles/redis-cache/cache-administration.md

 * [New-AzureRmRedisCacheScheduleEntry](https://docs.microsoft.com/powershell/resourcemanager/azurerm.rediscache/v2.5.0/new-azurermrediscachescheduleentry)
 * [Remove-AzureRmRedisCachePatchSchedule](https://docs.microsoft.com/powershell/resourcemanager/azurerm.rediscache/v2.5.0/remove-azurermrediscachepatchschedule)

-### <a name="what-pricing-tiers-can-use-the-schedule-updates-functionality"></a> What pricing tiers can use the schedule updates functionality?
+### What pricing tiers can use the schedule updates functionality?
 The **Schedule updates** feature is only available in the premium pricing tier.

 ## Next steps